microprediction/endersgame/README.md

 For detecting small departures from martingality in time-series.

 ### About
 This package is intended to make life simpler for those participating in an ongoing tournament at [CrunchDAO.com](https://www.crunchdao.com), although it hopefully has independent interest.
-For instance you might build on `Attacker` or examples herein to help find signal in your model residuals.
+For instance, you might build on `Attacker` or examples herein to help find signal in your model residuals.

  - Colab [notebooks](https://github.com/microprediction/endersnotebooks) demonstrating `Attacker`
  - Recommended [attacker.md](https://github.com/microprediction/endersgame/blob/main/endersgame/attackers/attacker.md)